-The mission of the Resource & Crisis Center of Galveston County, Inc. is to promote the safety, well-being, and best interest of victims of family violence, sexual assault, and child abuse; and to advocate for the prevention of such crimes.
+The mission of the Resource & Crisis Center of Galveston County, Inc. is to promote the safety, well-being, and best interest of victims of family violence, sexual assault, and human trafficking, and to advocate for the prevention of such crimes.

 RCC provides safety to our clients through protective orders, safety planning, and residential shelter.